GiridharRNair/ProfStatsUTD/server/README.md

-# ProfStatsUTD - Backend
+# ProfStatsUTD Backend

-ProfStatsUTD is a Python Flask backend for the ProfStatsUTD project, providing information about professors and course grades at The University of Texas at Dallas.
+This is the backend code for ProfStatsUTD, a Chrome extension that provides aggregated grades and professor ratings for courses at The University of Texas at Dallas (UTD).

 ## Database